dylanmeca/dylanmeca.github.io/_posts/2021-04-28-scienlib-documentation.md

 [![security_policy](https://img.shields.io/badge/security-policy-cyan.svg)](https://github.com/dylan14567/scienlib/blob/main/.github/SECURITY.md)
 [![Python](https://img.shields.io/badge/language-Python%20-yellow.svg)](https://www.python.org)

-Scienlib is a scientific python library that adds math functions and adds other functions such as fisic.
+Scienlib is a scientific Python library that adds mathematical functions and adds other functions like physics, but also has cybersecurity and other functions.

 More information about the project at: [https://github.com/dylan14567/scienlib](https://github.com/dylan14567/scienlib)